derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ![Audit Log](Data/auditlogmodal.png)

-To Do - Connect PHP Scripts to the Database
+To Do - Connect PHP Scripts to the Database.
+Set up virtual private server.

 ## Technologies